bvz2000/use/README.md

 ##### USE_PKG_AUTO_VERSION_OFFSET

-Where in the path to look for the version number given as an offset from the location of the use package.
+Only applicable to auto-versioned use packages.
+Ignored for baked-version use packages.
+This variable defines where in the path to look for the version number - given as an offset from the location of the use package.
 For example, if the path to the use package is:

 `/this/is/the/path/to/the/use/package/v001/wrapper/package.use`